How the Flue & Hearth Notes™ Chimney Inspection Forms Work

 Step 5.
 What are the options?

 Step 1.
-Select one of 8 installation types you are going to inspect.
-If it is a multi-flue chimney, you will need more than one form.
-We have four Expanded Long Forms and eight Standard Short Forms to choose from (below):
+Select one of the 8 chimney installation types you are going to inspect.
+You will need more than one form if it is a multi-flue chimney.

 - Masonry Fireplace